rh-mobb/aro-workshop-content/aro-content/service-meshv2/0-infrastructure_operator_install.md

 ## Operator Overview

-### Red Hat OpenShift Service Mesh requires the following four Operators:
+Red Hat OpenShift Service Mesh requires the following four Operators:

+!!! warning
+    Before moving on, ensure you have deployed all four of these Operators in order.

-1. **OpenShift Elasticsearch** - (Optional) Provides database storage for tracing and logging with the distributed tracing platform.
-It is based on the open source Elasticsearch project.
+1. **OpenShift Elasticsearch** - Provides database storage for tracing and logging with the distributed tracing platform.
+It is based on the open core Elasticsearch project.

 1. **Red Hat OpenShift distributed tracing platform** - Provides distributed tracing to monitor and troubleshoot transactions in complex distributed systems.
 It is based on the open source Jaeger project.